RiiConnect24/Wii-Guide/_pages/en_US/str2hax.md

 If the HackMii Installer doesn't load and it instead freezes (you can't move your cursor) or it doesn't take 1-2 minutes to trigger, please restart your Wii and retry the exploit.

+Remember to set the `Auto-Obtain DNS` optiton back to `Yes` when you are finished, otherwise your Wii will not be able to access the internet.
+{: .notice--warning}

 [Continue to Homebrew Channel and BootMii Installation](hbc) {: .notice--info}